5 Common Habits of People Who Stay Broke!

 Debt is a significant obstacle to financial health and stability.
 Once accumulated, it can be cumbersome to eliminate, and most debt comes with expensive terms that make debt an especially costly way to spend money.

-Ignoring bills.
+Ignoring Bills

 No one likes to pay bills.
 However, bills have a way of piling up and eventually have to be paid.
 Ignoring them tricks your mind into thinking you still have money to spend on other things.
 This is a huge mistake.